restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 out.println(btaylor.getString("name"));
 {% endhighlight %}

-Because in some cases you like to use a `JsonObject` in a connection you have two possible ways you can go.
-First you simply use the `JsonObject` as returned type, but work with `fetchConnection` as described in the [Fetching Object List](#fetching-connections) section.
+If you'd like to use a `JsonObject` in a Connection, there are two ways you can go.
+The first was is to simply use the `JsonObject` as the returned type and work with `fetchConnection` as described in the [Fetching Object List](#fetching-connections) section.

 {% highlight java %}